mm6/InternetOfThingsCourse/projects/project1/Project1.md

 4) [Establish credentials at Particle.io](https://www.particle.io/)

-#### Argon Setup, Particle IDE, and Particle CLI
+#### Photon 2 Setup, Particle IDE, and Particle CLI

-We will be programming the Argon microcontroller by developing our firmware code in C++, compiling to machine code, and downloading to the device via Particle's over the air (OTA) update.
+We will be programming the Photon 2 microcontroller by developing our firmware code in C++, compiling to machine code, and downloading to the device via Particle's over the air (OTA) update.

 5) [Install the Particle Command Line Interface (CLI) by following these directions.](https://docs.particle.io/tutorials/developer-tools/cli/)

 #### On Campus CMU Wi-Fi registration needs performed once only

-6) [If you plan to use the Argon on Campus - with CMU's Wi-Fi, the device needs to be registered as a wireless device on CMU-DEVICE.](https://www.cmu.edu/computing/services/endpoint/network-access/wireless/how-to/cmudevice.html) Do this only after you have a working CLI.
+6) [If you plan to use the Photon 2 on Campus - with CMU's Wi-Fi, the device needs to be registered as a wireless device on CMU-DEVICE.](https://www.cmu.edu/computing/services/endpoint/network-access/wireless/how-to/cmudevice.html) Do this only after you have a working CLI.

 [For students in Pittsburgh, the actual registration page is here.](https://getonline.cmu.edu/) Choose the wireless block.
-Your MAC address can be retrieved from your Argon by entering the command:
+Your MAC address can be retrieved from your Photon 2 by entering the command:

 ```
 particle serial mac